h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 Mean vector for all cases: $\mu = [0, 0]$

 ![Contour-Surface Relationship](../Images/Contour_Plots/ex3_gaussian_3d_contour_relationship.png)
-*Figure 9: Visualization showing the relationship between 3D probability density surfaces and their corresponding 2D contour plots for three different covariance matrices.
+*Visualization showing the relationship between 3D probability density surfaces and their corresponding 2D contour plots for three different covariance matrices.
 The top row shows the 3D surfaces, and the bottom row shows the corresponding contour plots.*

 #### Solution